-Immediate Actions Fundamental Changes in principle for a Co Plan (CIP) to direct a sector investment in in principle for a Community Improvement Plan (CIP) to direct and stimulate private-sector investment in affordable housing through an incentive-based program.
-3. Work with local municipalities to develop a modest program of land use planning tools and financial incentives to support the development of affordable housing.
+Immediate Actions Fundamental Changes 3.1 in principle for a Community Improvement Plan (CIP) to direct and stimulate private-sector investment in affordable housing through an incentive-based program.
+Work with local municipalities to develop a modest program of land use planning tools and financial incentives to support the development of affordable housing.
 Work with local municipalities to develop Official Plan policies that support the development of affordable rental and diverse housing types.
 3.4 Work with local municipalities to review and revise zoning by-laws to align with targeted corridors, strategic growth areas, and other areas identified for intensification.
 3.5 Work with local municipalities to review and apply land use planning tools to rezone, and ensure development readiness, opportune areas for affordable housing such as for surplus lands, Peel Living and other appropriate sites.
 3.6 Develop a Region-wide approach to securing land for affordable housing development including exploring a policy to give priority to affordable housing development in the disposition of surplus land and land banking.
 3.7 Collaborate with local municipalities to evaluate emerging Inclusionary Zoning regulations to determine appropriateness for future use.